lararosekelley/github-templates/ISSUE_TEMPLATE.md

 ---

-Replace any ":question:" below with your information.
+Replace any "X" below with your information.

-## Development Environment
+## Development environment

-- Operating system: :question:
+- Operating system: X
-- Browser: :question:
+- Browser: X
-- Project version: :question:
+- Software version: X

-## Current Behavior
+## Current behavior

-:question:
+Include screenshots if possible.

+X

-## Expected Behavior
+## Expected behavior

-:question:
+X

-## Steps to Reproduce
+## Steps to reproduce

 Only fill this in if you are filing a bug report.

-1. :question:
+1. X

-## Other Relevant Information
+## Other relevant information

-:question:
+X

 [1]: https://github.com/{owner}/{repo}/issues